Influence and interaction indexes for pseudo-Boolean functions: a unified least squares approach: Introduction

 It is known that the Banzhaf power and interaction indexes can be obtained from the solution of a standard least squares approximation problem for pseudo-Boolean functions (see \cite{GraMarRou00,HamHol92}).
 Weighted versions of this approximation problem recently enabled us to define a class of weighted Banzhaf interaction indexes having several nice properties (see \cite{MarMat11}).
 However, we observe that there is no such least squares construction for the Banzhaf influence index in the literature.

 In this paper we fill this gap in the following way.
-In Section 2 we first show that the Banzhaf interaction index can be obtained from a different, more natural least squares approximation problem.
-Specifically, $I_{\mathrm{B}}(f,S)$ appears as the leading coefficient in the multilinear expansion of the best approximation $f_S$ of $f$ by a pseudo-Boolean function that depends only on the variables in $S$.
+In Section 2 we first show that the Banzhaf interaction index can be obtained from a different, more natural (but still elementary) least squares approximation problem.
+Specifically, $I_{\mathrm{B}}(f,S)$ appears as the leading coefficient in the multilinear representation of the best approximation $f_S$ of $f$ by a pseudo-Boolean function that depends only on the variables in $S$.
 We then prove that the Banzhaf influence index $\Phi_{\mathrm{B}}(f,S)$ can be obtained from the same approximation problem simply by considering the difference $f_S(S)-f_S(\varnothing)$.
 In Section 3 we introduce a class of weighted Banzhaf influence indexes from the solution of a weighted version of this approximation problem.
 We show that these indexes define a subclass of the family of \emph{generalized values}, give their most important properties, and point out similarities between the weighted Banzhaf influence index and the corresponding weighted Banzhaf interaction index.
-Finally, in Section 4 we give a couple of concluding remarks.
+In Section 4 we discuss the issue of representing pseudo-Boolean functions in terms of Banzhaf influence indexes.
+More precisely, we show that in the generic weighted case any pseudo-Boolean function can be reconstructed, up to an additive constant, from prescribed influences.
+By contrast, in the non-weighted case only half of the information contained in the pseudo-Boolean function can be reconstructed.
+This important observation fully motivates the investigation of the weighted case, which therefore is not a straightforward extension of the non-weighted case.
+Finally, in Section 5 we present an application of the weighted Banzhaf influence index in system reliability theory and give a couple of concluding remarks.